RafaFT/100-days-of-code/r2-log.md

 ### R2D6 - 2020/05/13

 1. Changed the behaviour of both httpDoc and firestoreDoc structs to be more explicitly, and interchangeable between one another.

+### R2D7 - 2020/05/14

+1. Update handler implementation now correctly ignores (skips) nil values.
+This implementation does use the `reflect` package, but in a more limited way than expected (simply verifying the internal value of an empty interface variable).